 The film is produced by Robin Gutch and Gina Carter for Warp Films.
 It is co-financed by Studiocanal, the BFI, BBC Films and Screen Yorkshire.
 Universal Music is also a partner in the film.

-Elba will also serve as an executive producer on the film alongside Dan MacRae and Danny Perkins for Studiocanal; Mary Burke and Ben Roberts for the BFI; Joe Oppenheimer for BBC Films; Hugo Heppell for Screen Yorkshire; and Mark Herbert for Warp Films.
+Elba also serves as an executive producer on the film alongside Dan MacRae and Danny Perkins for Studiocanal; Mary Burke and Ben Roberts for the BFI; Joe Oppenheimer for BBC Films; Hugo Heppell for Screen Yorkshire; and Mark Herbert for Warp Films.

 Sainou means talent and that’s what we’re all about.